nkspb/python-projects/README.md

 <b>invest.py</b> - Track the growing amount of an investment over time.

-<b>election.py</b> - Simulate an election between two candidates to calculate the probabilty each wins
+<b>election.py</b> - Simulate an election between two candidates to calculate the probabilty each wins.

-<b>coin_toss.py</b> - Calculate the average number of tosses needed to land a coin on both sides
+<b>coin_toss.py</b> - Calculate the average number of tosses needed to land a coin on both sides.

-<b>enrollment_stats.py</b> - Calculate the mean and median from the values in a list
+<b>enrollment_stats.py</b> - Calculate the mean and median from the values in a list.

+<b>poetry.py</b> - Generate a poem from lists of words.